 Advice and support

-Please turn to the Student Health Centre if you would like to have any advice or individual support.
+Please turn to the Student Health Service if you would like to have any advice or individual support.